-The current re-evaluation of this development is being undertaken in terms of the National Environmental Management Act (NEMA, Act 107 of 1998 as amended).
+The current re-evaluation of this development is being undertaken in terms of the National Environmental Management Act (NEMA, Act 107 of 1998 as amended)6.
 This Act makes provision for the amendment of an Environmental Authorisation in one of two ways.
 Amendments where there is no change in the scope or where it will only be for the change of ownership, so-called Part 1 Amendments (Regulation 29) and amendments where a change in scope will occur, so-called Part 2 Amendments (Regulation 31).

 Because the development type remains the same as originally authorised and there is a change in ownership, this application would typically constitute a Part 1 Amendment Application.
-However due to the time lapse of nine (9) years since the original EA was issued and considering new legislation and potential changes to site conditions, the application was motivated as a Part 2 Amendment to ensure
+However due to the time lapse of nearly ten (10) years since the original EA was issued and considering new legislation and potential changes to site conditions, the application was motivated as a Part 2 Amendment to ensure

-- (a) that updated specialists input can be obtained; - (b) that renewed public participation can be conducted; and

-(c) to provide the competent authority with the most relevant information to inform decisionmaking.
+- (a) that updated specialists input can be obtained; - (b) that renewed public participation can be conducted; and - (c) to provide the competent authority with the most relevant information to inform decision-making.

-The minimum requirements for a Part 2 Amendment is to consider impacts that will result in a change to the scope of the valid EA, where such changes will result in an increased level, or change in the nature of the impacts where such level of change in the nature of the impact
+The minimum requirements for a Part 2 Amendment is to consider impacts that will result in a change to the scope of the valid EA, where such changes will result in an increased level, or change in the nature of the impacts where such level of change in the nature of the impact was (a) not assessed in the initial application, or (b) taken into consideration in the initial environmental authorisation and (c) the change does not, on its own constitute a listed or specified activity.